payu-india/CMS-Chatbot/docs/getting started/introduction/index.md

 * [Recommendation Engine](https://docs.payu.in/docs/recommendation-engine)
 * [Refunds](https://docs.payu.in/docs/introduction-refunds)

+# MCP

+Communicate with the PayU Payments APIs using Model Context Protocol and collection payments.
+For more information, refer to [PayU MCP](https://docs.payu.in/docs/payu-mcp-server/).

 # Partnership and Payouts

 * **Partner Integration**: For more information, refer to [Partner - Introduction](https://docs.payu.in/docs/payu-partner-program-overview#/)